nxskok/pasias/docs/03-data-summaries.md

 ## # ... with 51 more rows
 ```

-Displaying more decimals shows that I was right: ``jd- is (to this accuracy) a whole number, but ``JulianDate- is a decimal with fractional part greater than 0.50.
+Displaying more decimals shows that I was right: `jd- is (to this accuracy) a whole number, but verb-JulianDate` is a decimal with fractional part greater than 0.50.

 Now I have to turn the extra signficant digits off: